Transport-based initial conditions for heavy-ion collisions at finite densities: Conclusions

 In this work, we develop transport-based initial conditions using SMASH for relativistic hydrodynamic simulations.
 This transport-based initial-state model provides realistic, event-by-event fluctuating (3+1)D distributions for the system's energy-momentum tensor and conserved charge densities, namely the net baryon $(B)$, net electric charge $(Q)$, and net strangeness $(S)$.
 We find that the hadronic transport model exhibits unique features in the conserved charge density distributions, which distinguish it from other types of initial condition models.
 The SMASH initial conditions contain significantly more local fluctuations in net electric charges and net strangeness compared to net baryon density, which is a result of the fact that producing balancing charged meson pairs costs significantly less energy than that for baryon-antibaryon pairs.
 This type of initial condition indicates that the produced fireball in the hydrodynamic phase will explore a wide range of net electric charge and net strangeness densities in the QCD phase diagram.

 To capture all the finite density dependence in the full-fledged bulk dynamics simulations, we couple the SMASH initial conditions with relativistic hydrodynamics using a 4D lattice-QCD-based equation of state, in which the local pressure depends on $(e, n_B, n_Q, n_S)$.
 We further generalize the out-of-equilibrium corrections with all three types of conserved charges at finite densities in the Cooper-Frye particlization procedure.
 They are essential to ensure all the conserved macroscopic quantities are smoothly switched from fluid cells to individual hadrons.
-Using this new hybrid model, we conduct a pilot study of the (3+1)D dynamical evolution of all three conserved charge densities, event by event.
+Using this new hybrid model, we conduct a pilot study of the (3+1)D dynamical evolution of all three conserved charge densities in the hydrodynamic phase and its subsequent impact on final-state observables.
 We investigate the dynamical evolution of the system's entropy density and the three types of conserved charges during hydrodynamic evolution at several collision energies.
 We observe that the local charge fluctuations remain substantial for net electric charges and net strangeness across all collision energies.
 The full covariant smear kernel exhibits large pressure gradients, resulting in strong hydrodynamic radial flow and flattened particle spectra.

 One numerical realization of this hybrid model has been implemented in the X-SCAPE framework version~2.0.0.
 It lays the foundation for future exploration of core-corona dynamics and concurrent hydrodynamics and hadronic transport descriptions for heavy-ion collisions at RHIC fixed-target, FAIR, and HADES energies.